yuriisthebest/Geometric-Algorithms/README.md

 ## Relevant source files

-Scripts can be found in '''/unity/Assets/Scripts/Shepherd'''.
-In the '''Controller''' folder, the main logic can be found in '''ShepherdController.cs''', with the work division denoted in comments.
+Scripts can be found in `/unity/Assets/Scripts/Shepherd`.
+In the `Controller` folder, the main logic can be found in `ShepherdController.cs`, with the work division denoted in comments.
-The implementation of vertical decomposition is found in '''VerticalDecomposition.cs'''.
+The implementation of vertical decomposition is found in `VerticalDecomposition.cs`.
-The '''Model''' folder includes the representation of a Shepherd level.
+The `Model` folder includes the representation of a Shepherd level.

-In '''/unity/Assets/Shepherd''', GUI components and supporting files, like the levels, can be found.
+In `/unity/Assets/Shepherd`, GUI components and supporting files, like the levels, can be found.

 ## Group 5
 * Anne Brouwers